Daimler Regency: Commercial

 A spacious interior married with "an abundance of polished hardwood, not only for the facia but also for the door cappings, a floor .... covered with thick pile carpet" and the car's driving qualities will have attracted admiration, but purchase tax on cars was high and in 1954 the UK manufacturer-recommended retail price, including tax, for the standard bodied 3½-litre Daimler Regency was £2,324.
 That price included a heater, but customers requiring a radio to be fitted would need to find another £48.
 In the same year Jaguar's recommended UK retail price for the similarly sized (and very effectively promoted) Mark VII was £1,680.
 (Jaguar buyers also received the heater included in the price, though they were obliged to find an extra £50 for a radio.)

-The price differential is probably enough to explain why relatively few Daimler Regency models found buyers but it should be pointed out that the Daimler was a much more substantial and durable product assembled with much greater care than Jaguars of that same day and aimed at quite different customers.
+Relatively few Daimler Regency models found buyers, but the two marques were marketed to very different customers.
+Daimler cars were aimed at a more traditional, aristocratic clientele, whereas Jaguar targeted a broader and slightly less formal market that valued a sportier image.